thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 or WinRM covered in the open source [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html).

 Let's get started and run a task across our entire infrastructure.
-Don't worry, it won't be anything fun like `halt`, we'll run something more benign and just echo out the string "Hello world!" from each node.
+Don't worry, it won't be anything fun like `halt`!
+We'll run something more benign and just echo out the string "Hello world!" from each node.

-In *Tasks* tab of the PE Console, we'll just type in the name of the task, `echo`.
+In the *Tasks* tab of the PE Console, we'll type in the name of the task, `echo`.
 Notice how a list appears and filters down as you type the word.
 We'll come back to that in a moment.
 Now we'll enter the message we'd like it to say, choose a Node Group from the Inventory section and run the job!

 ![Hello World task](pe_console_running.png)

-The job will run on each node we've selected, and any output will be displayed.
+The job runs on each node we've selected, and any output will be displayed.
 You'll see any nodes that failed on the top of the list.
 In this example, three nodes weren't connected to the broker.
 Perhaps they were in the middle of restarting.
 We can use this list to further investigate offline, if needed.

 ![Task output with failures](pe_console_failures.png)

-Well that was quick and easy.
+Well, that was quick and easy!
 But how do you know how to use this task?
 Let's use the PE Console to find out.
 We'll go back to that top-level *Tasks* tab.
-Instead of typing a name this time, just click in that text box and wait a moment.
-All the tasks you've got installed will show up in the drop-down and you can scroll through to see what tasks you can run.
+Instead of typing a name this time, click in that text box and wait a moment.
+All of the installed tasks will show up in the drop-down, and you can scroll through to see what tasks you can run.

 Pick one out by either clicking its name or typing it out.
 Directly underneath you'll see a *view task metadata* disclosure triangle.
-Expand it and you'll find a quick description of the task and all of its parameters.
+Expand it, and you'll find a quick description of the task and all of its parameters.

 ![Task description in the console](pe_console_tasks.png)